cristian01/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio
 ## About me
 Self-taught Data Analyst looking for a entry-level role where I can utilize my project based skills acquired during completion of IBM Data Analyst Professional Certificate.
 I’m passionate about creating comprehensive reports and displaying information on dashboards using different data visualization tools.
 In addition to this, I have a clear understanding of data analysis process using Excel, SQL and Python.
-## Analysing US Economic Data using Python and Pandas dataframe
+## US Economic Data using Python and Pandas dataframe
 In this small project I will be reading the US Economic data CSV file using Pandas and display a chart showing how changes in GDP impact unemployment rate.